Monuments vanish, power cut as metal thieves stalk UK

 British police are ramping up efforts to tackle the crime, with the Metropolitan Police last week launching a Waste and Metal Theft Taskforce, while police across England and Wales this month took part in a national "day of action" against the practice, during which they searched hundreds of scrap yards.

-In England's North East, which police say is the epicentre of railway metal theft, police are from January trialling a system in which scrap sellers must prove their identity so that stolen metal can be traced.
+In England's North East, which police say is the epicenter of railway metal theft, police are from January trialing a system in which scrap sellers must prove their identity so that stolen metal can be traced.

 A large chunk of Britain's five billion pound-a-year scrap metal industry is cash-based, making it ideal for making money quickly without leaving a paper trail.

 Parliament is considering a bill that would toughen scrap dealing laws, including ending trade for cash and giving greater police and judicial powers to close rogue yards.
-The British Metal Recycling Association says a cashless system would drive business to illegal yards.
+The British Metal Recycling Association says a cashless system would drive business to illegal yards [ID:nL5E7N51QU].

 In the meantime, Southwark Council is carrying out a risk assessment of 165 pieces of public art in the borough, and may use closed circuit cameras to monitor more valuable pieces or put them in storage until they can be made safe.